data-centric-ai/dcbench/docs/source/getting-started/nutshell.rst

 different APIs or rewrite evaluation scripts.

-So, dcbench is designed to be a common home for these diverse, but connected, tasks.
+So, dcbench is designed to be a common home for these diverse, but related, tasks.
 In dcbench all of these tasks are structured in a similar manner and they are supported by a common Python API that makes it easy to download data, run evaluations and submit solutions.